zenml-io/zenml/docs/book/introduction/core-concepts.md

 An orchestrator manages the running of each step of the pipeline, administering the actual pipeline runs.
 The orchestrator is especially important, as it defines **where** the actual pipeline job runs.
 Think of it as the
 `root` of any pipeline job, that controls how and where each individual step within a pipeline is executed.
 Therefore, the orchestrator can be used to great effect to scale jobs in production.

-## Step Operator

-The step operator defers the execution of individual steps in a pipeline to specialized runtime environments that are optimized for Machine Learning workloads.

-Thjs is helpful when there is a requirement for specialized cloud backends ✨ for different steps.
-One example could be using powerful GPU instances for training jobs or distributed compute for ingestion streams.

-### How is it different from an orchestrator?

-An orchestrator is a higher level entity than a step operator.
-It is what executes the entire ZenML pipeline code and decides what specifications and backends to use for each step.

-The orchestrator runs the code which launches your step in a backend of your choice.
-If you don’t specify a step operator, then the step code runs on the same compute instance as your orchestrator.

 ## Container Registry

 A container registry is a store for (Docker) containers.
 A ZenML workflow involving a container registry would automatically